bootique-examples/bootique-cayenne-examples/README.md

            Prints this message.

       -H [prefix], --help-config[=prefix]
            Prints information about application modules and their configuration options.
            Optionally, you can provide a 'prefix' argument to print only the specified config.

       -i, --insert
            Insert test data the DB
 ```

-Notice how there's no short version of either `--count`, or `--config` flags, as both start with the same letter, and
+Notice how there's no short version of either `--count` or `--config` flags, as both start with the same letter `c`,
-the full name should be used to avoid ambiguity.
+and the full name should be used to avoid ambiguity.

 Run the `-i` (or `--insert`) command to create some sample data in the DB.
 DB location and login credential are
 specified in the provided `config.yml`.